VISITING WORKSHOPS

 Master Potter and Teacher Shamai Gibsh.
 Shamai's work with terra sigillata and saggar firing in known throughout the world through his workshops and exhibitions.
 His recent book Terra Sigillata Smoke Fire & Clay is the definitive book on the method and technique.

-Stay tuned for Shamai’s next workshop
+Stay tuned for Shamai’s next visit

 Past Members-Only workshops have included: